parrt/cs652/lectures/functional-python.md

 <blockquote>
 `compose(outer, inner, unpack=False)`

 The compose() function implements function composition.
-In other words, it returns a wrapper around the outerand inner callables, such that the return value from inner is fed directly to outer.
+In other words, it returns a wrapper around the outer and inner callables, such that the return value from inner is fed directly to outer.
 </blockquote>

 They give this example: